mamerisawesome/oneeighty_container/README.md

 ## About

-Exercise compilation for 'Introduction to Parallel Computing in UPLB.
+Exercise compilation for "Introduction to Parallel Computing" in UPLB.

 ## Author